ariatemplates/noder-js/README.md

 <script type="noder.min.js?firstModule"></script>
 ```

-By default, the module is looked for in the same directory as the HTML page, but it is possible to change it through configuration options.
+By default, the module is looked for in the same directory as ``noder.min.js``, but it is possible to change it through configuration options.
 When the page is loaded, ``firstModule.js`` will automatically be loaded and executed.

 * Noder has many more features.
 Please check the [documentation](doc/index.md).